Haoming02/sd-webui-prompt-format/README.md

 This is an Extension for the [Automatic1111 Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which helps formatting prompts.

+> Also supports [SD.Next](https://github.com/vladmandic/automatic) and [Forge](https://github.com/lllyasviel/stable-diffusion-webui-forge) out of the box!

 <p align="center"><img src="sample.jpg" width=512></p>

 Sometimes, when you type too fast or copy prompts from all over the places, you end up with duplicated **spaces** or **commas**.
 This simple Extension helps removing them whenever you click **Generate**.